brandmaker/MediaPoolWebHookConsumer/README.md

 ## Usage

 ### Build

-- TBD
+Within the root directory of your project, run `mvnw clean package` and `mvnw javadoc:javadoc`

 ### Test

-In order to test your Media Pool Webhook, open a CLI in the parent of your target directory within your project and start springboot with
+In order to test your Media Pool Webhook, open a CLI in the root directory of your project and start springboot with

 ```
 java -Dserver.address=0.0.0.0 -jar target\webhook.consumer-0.0.1-SNAPSHOT.jar
 ```

-### Deploy
+Access to the Webhook: POST to http://localhost:8080/hook

-- TBD
+Api Documentation and test client generated with open-api and swagger-ui: http://localhost:8080/api-docs.html

 ## Project state